cosmos/sdk-tutorials/ida-customizations/ida-course/quiz-week1.md

 <HighlightBox type="note">

-Make sure to submit the quiz by **Thursday, December 8th, 23:59 UTC** to get the results.
+Make sure to submit the quiz by **Thursday, May 25th, 23:59 UTC** to get the results.
 We highly recommend submitting the quiz as an opportunity to practice and demonstrate your engagement with the program.
 <br/><br/>
 You have only **1** attempt to do the quiz.
 It does not have any impact on your program participation in case you do not pass the quiz.